 - Tea tree – native to Australia, the health benefits of this tree have been proven to quell acne surges since it contains a substance (terpinen-4) that acts as an antimicrobial agent on infections, thus reducing inflammation.

 Its antiseptic, antibacterial and anti-infectious properties dry pimples out.

-Read also: health benefits and therapeutic value of Aloe vera
+→ Read also: more health benefits of Aloe vera

 It is effective to cleanse the blood of all its toxins caused by infections.
 These toxins are responsible for chronic acne pimples.

 It hence treats acne and inhibits appearance of pimples and black spots.